luturol/luturol.github.io/_posts/2022-05-10-How-to-use-Maven.md

 pom.xml is the maven configuration file.
 It contains the dependencies and other configs.

-## How to add Dependencies in your project
+## How to add dependencies in your project

 Inside ```pom.xml``` add inside the ```<project></project>``` tag add the tag ```<dependencies></dependencies>```.